 COMBINE.
 Add the egg and vanilla.
 Beat until light and fluffy.

 INCORPORATE.
-Add the flour, a little at a time, until incorporated.
-Mix in the coconut.
+Add the flour mixture, a little at a time, until incorporated.
+Stir in the coconut.

 BAKE & COOL.
-Bake until lightly toasted, about 8-12 minutes.
+Place the cookie sheet into the preheated oven and bake until lightly toasted, about 8-12 minutes.
 Move to a wire rack and cool.

 - I used unsweetened coconut because the cookies already have a lot of sweetness, but either type works.

 - You can easily add or subtract the amount of coconut flakes to your preference without changing the other ingredients.
 Although, I would not add more than 2 cups of coconut.

 - Using toasted coconut is a great way to add extra flavor.
 To toast the coconut simply spread shredded coconut in a thin layer on a baking sheet.
 Bake at 325°F for 5-7 minutes, stirring frequently until mostly golden brown.
 Remove from the oven and let cool.
 (If you don’t want to use all toasted coconut, you can mix the untoasted coconut into the dough then add some toasted coconut on top.)

 - Use room temperature butter and egg as they will incorporate better into the cookie dough.
 Do not use melted butter otherwise the cookies will spread and be flat and crispy.